Sales enablement gives sales teams the content, tools and processes they need to close deals faster and more consistently.

 According to RAIN research, salespeople with effective managers and regular coaching are 63% more likely to be top performers.

-Imagine a cybersecurity firm reviews its CRM data and notices one rep consistently closes faster than the rest.
+Imagine that a cybersecurity firm reviews its CRM data and notices one rep consistently closes faster than the rest.

 By turning that rep’s process into a quick training module and weekly call review sessions, they lift the entire team’s performance within a quarter.